Particular/docs.particular.net/Content/NServiceBus/overview.md

 Designed for collaboration between business-oriented services, NServiceBus is not a replacement for RPC technologies such as WCF.

-Successful SOA and DDD projects use a mix of approaches and technologies—not just NServiceBus for communications.
+Successful SOA and DDD projects use a mix of approaches and technologies not just NServiceBus for communications.

 This article discusses the similarities and differences between NServiceBus and its Microsoft counterparts.